jakarto3d/py-OCamCalib/README.md

 process is often referred as "image distortion correction" but it poorly makes sens and can be really confusing.
 The perpective
 (aka rectilinear) projection is generally considered to be the Reference, and so the convention is to talk about "unwanted distortion" and "correction" each time projection differ from this ideal (i.e. a straight line must be straight).  <br/>
-However, if you take a fisheye camera that perfectly follow an ideal equidistant projection, why should we need to talk about "distortion" or "correction" ?
+However, if you take a fisheye camera that perfectly follow an ideal equidistant projection, why should we talk about "distortion" or "correction" ?
 Maybe, we should talk about distortion if use equidistant projection to model our camera but it doesn't fit exactly with our camera, so we may want to correct or distort our equidistant model to fit exactly with the camera.
 And then, for a project, we may need to CONVERT image from this camera to Rectilinear image. <br/>
-That why I prefer to talk about Image projection CONVERSION than "undistortion" to refer to the process of fisheye-rectilinear transformation.<br/>
+That why I prefer to talk about Image projection CONVERSION than "UNDISTORTION" to refer to the process of fisheye-rectilinear transformation.<br/>
 <a href="http://michel.thoby.free.fr/Fisheye_history_short/Projections/Fisheye_projection-models.html">Here is an interesting article on the subject.

 <p float="left">